|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 2 x depth charge tracks

 Built by Charleston Navy Yard in Charleston, SC.
 Laid down on June 8, 1943.
-Launched 9 August 1943.
-Commissioned on December 6, 1943 at the Charleston Navy Yard.
-Named to honor Pharmacist's Mate, Third Class, William P. Liddle, Jr., USN, while serving with the 1st Marine Division who was killed in action at Guadalcanal on August 19, 1942 and was posthumously awarded the Silver Star.
+Launched August 9, 1943.
+Commissioned December 6, 1943 at the Charleston Navy Yard into the U. S. Navy (USN) as USS Liddle under the command of Lt.
+Commander R. M. Hinckley, Jr. Named in honor of Pharmacist's Mate, Third Class, William P. Liddle, Jr., USN, while serving with the 1st Marine Division who was Killed In Action (KIA) on August 19, 1942 at Guadalcanal and was awarded the Silver Star, posthumously.

-During February 11 to June 29, 1944 Liddle escorted convoys on three round trips across the North Atlantic from New York to Wales, Gibraltar and Tunisia.
+Between February 11, 1944 until June 29, 1944 Liddle escorted convoys on three round trips across the North Atlantic from New York to Wales, Gibraltar and Tunisia.
 Returning to New York, she was converted to a Charles Lawrence class high speed transport.
 On July 5, 1944 reclassified as APD-60.
-On September 22, 1944 departed New York and traveled to the Pacific.
+On September 22, 1944 departed New York and steamed to the Pacific.

-On November 4, 1944 arrived at Hollandia and joined the 7th Fleet, departing on November 17 to screen a supply convoy bound for Leyte Gulf, arriving on November 24 and immediately began more escort duty, escorting an LST formation to Palau then returned Leyte on November 29.
+On November 4, 1944 arrived at Hollandia and joined the 7th Fleet, departing on November 17 to screen a supply convoy bound for Leyte Gulf, arriving on November 24 and immediately began more escort duty, escorting an LST formation to Palau then returned to Leyte on November 29, 1944.

-Damaged, she return to San Francisco on January 16, 1945 for repairs.
+Afterwards, temporary repairs were made by salvage layer Silver Bell at Leyte Gulf then Liddle departed for San Francisco arriving January 16, 1945.
 While she was being refitted, a sign on her quarterdeck read: "This Ship Lost 38 officers and men.
 She is Anxious to Get Back Into Action."
+By February 22, 1945 Liddle was repaired and returned to the Pacific to rejoined her destroyer division.

 Afterwards, Liddle trained for the proposed invasion of Japan.
 After the Japanese surrender.
-Liddle transported equipment to Korea through mine-infested waters of the East China and Yellow Seas.
-In September 1945, she evacuated prisoners of war (POWs) from Dairen, on October 5, and then to Taku, China arriving on October 25 and became the Port Director Ship.
+Liddle transported equipment to Korea through mine-infested waters of the East China Sea and Yellow Sea.
+On October 5, 1945 evacuated Prisoners Of War (POWs) from Dairen.
+On October 25, 1945 arrived at Taku near Tientsin (Tianjin) and became the port director ship.

 On November 23, departed Taku for the United States arriving in New York on January 1, 1946.
 Two days later departed for Green Cove Springs, Florida, where she was decommissioned on June 18, 1946 and entered the Atlantic Reserve Fleet.